 4. What Sets Us Apart From Our Competition?

 Maybe you know what sets you apart from your competition, but do your customers?
 Ask this question in your survey to find out what your customers really think about you.
+Choose open ended questions for this, and encourage your respondents to describe everything in detail.
 One way you can do this is by asking specific questions related to what you offer that competitors don’t.

 For example, a bakery might offer gluten-free and vegan options, but they’re unsure if their customers care.
 The bakery could ask in the survey, “How important is it to you to have gluten-free or vegan options at a bakery?”
 The responses are rated on a scale from not important to very important.
 The answers will tell you if what sets you apart matters to the customer.

-Your survey should also include questions that allow a customer to agree or disagree with statements.
+Your survey should also include parts that allow a customer to agree or disagree with statements.
 For example, “I can count on Phil’s Auto Shop to offer competitive pricing.”
-Questions like this give insight into the emotional benefits customers perceive from your business.
+Examination like this gives insight into the emotional benefits customers perceive from your business.

 5. What is the Right Price to Charge?

-In your survey, ask your customers if they find the prices too low, fair or too high.
+IWhile conducting a market research survey, ask your customers if they find the prices too low, fair, or too high.
 You can display different products and services with their prices and have customers rate them.
 For example, a marketing agency might wonder if their website design price is appealing.
-In their survey, they can include an example of a website design, what it includes and their current price.
+In their survey, they can include an example of a website design, what it includes, and their current price.
 Customers will have the option to decide if it’s fair or not.
 To gain more insight, they might also include their other services in the survey.

 Where Should I Conduct My Market Research Questions?

-Now that you have some suggestions for questions to ask your customers, you might wonder where you can use them.
+Now that you have some suggestions, you might wonder where you can use them.
 SurveyPlanet is a great place to start.
 We offer a free plan that allows you to create unlimited surveys to send to your customers.
-If you don’t want to write your own questions, we have over 90 pre-written surveys and plenty of examples to choose from.
+If you don’t want to write your own market research, we have over 90 pre-written surveys and plenty of examples to choose from.
 All you have to do is press send.

-For companies that would prefer to customize their surveys, we offer a Pro plan that lets you create custom themes, branch questions, export results and so much more.
+For companies that would prefer to customize their surveys, we offer a Pro plan that allows creation of custom themes, branch questions, export results and so much more.
 Whether you need something basic or more extensive, both our free and paid versions can help you get the job done.
-Start asking market research questions by signing up for SurveyPlanet today.
+Start conducting market research by signing up for SurveyPlanet today.